ewinapun/ewinapun.github.io/_posts/2020-03-30-ANIL_tutorial.md

 We then instantiate two modules, one for features and one for the head.
 ConvBase instantiates a four-layer CNN, and the head is a fully connected layer.
 Because we are not updating the feature extractor parameters, we only need to wrap the head with the `l2l.algorithms.MAML()` wrapper, which takes in the fast adaptation learning rate `fast_lr` used for the inner loop later.

-!!! info
 For more details on the MAML wrapper, please refer to the [documentation of l2l.algorithms](http://learn2learn.net/docs/learn2learn.algorithms/).

 **Optimization setup**